Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/n/ncurses/README.md

     build of ncurses to also build a version of the library with more/different options.
 We made this choice to ensure maximal compatibility with EasyConfigs from the main EasyBuild repository.

+  * We also generate files for pkg-config, something that the orginal EasyConfig files didn't do.